nextcloud/gallery/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/owncloud/gallery/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/owncloud/gallery/?branch=master)
 [![PHP 7 ready](http://php7ready.timesplinter.ch/owncloud/gallery/badge.svg)](https://travis-ci.org/owncloud/gallery)

-Media gallery for ownCloud which includes previews for all media types supported by your ownCloud installation.
+Media gallery for ownCloud and Nextcloud which includes previews for all media types supported by your installation.

 Provides a dedicated view of all images in a grid, adds image viewing capabilities to the files app and adds a gallery view to public links.

-**This version is for ownCloud 9.1.
-If you need the same app for older versions of ownCloud.
-Use [Gallery+](https://apps.owncloud.com/content/show.php/Gallery?content=169116) from the app store.**
+**This version is for ownCloud 9.2 and Nextcloud 11.
+If you need the same app for older versions of ownCloud and Nextcloud.
+Use [Gallery+](https://github.com/interfasys/galleryplus) from their respective app stores.**

 ![Screenshot](https://raw.githubusercontent.com/owncloud/gallery/master/build/screenshots/Gallery.jpg)
 ## Featuring
-* Support for large selection of media types (depending on ownCloud setup)
+* Support for large selection of media types (depending on server setup)
 * Upload and organise images and albums straight from the app
 * Large, zoomable previews which can be shown in fullscreen mode
 * Sort images by name or date added